halawiai/halawi-ai/README.md

 docker run -d -p 27017:27017 --name mongo-halawi mongo:latest
 ```

 Then set `MONGODB_URL=mongodb://localhost:27017` in `.env.local`.
-You can also supply `MONGO_STORAGE_PATH` if you want Chat UI’s fallback in-memory server to persist under a specific folder.
+You can also supply `MONGO_STORAGE_PATH` if you want Halawi AI Chat UI's fallback in-memory server to persist under a specific folder.

 ## Launch

-After configuring your environment variables, start Chat UI with:
+After configuring your environment variables, start Halawi AI Chat UI with:

 ```bash
 npm install